Content tagged with: workforce

-Doncaster Council (the "Council") have a significant responsibility to take a robust approach and are committed to preventing slavery and human trafficking.
+Doncaster Council (the "Council") have a significant responsibility to take a robust approach and are committed to preventing modern slavery.
 Each year the Council publish a Modern Slavery Statement.
 To enhance the Council's commitment to preventing slavery and human trafficking the have signed up to the Cooperative Party Charter Against Modern Slavery.

 How can we develop our workforce?